To read a serious bio, scroll down to the next area

 The Emotional Freedom Techniques (EFT) practitioner gently guided me through the session, and I was able to talk about events as they surfaced without feeling renewed stress and anxiety.
 That was a first for me—being able to talk about events from the past without being re-traumatized.
 With just a few minutes of tapping, I let go of some painful memories.
 I also found that any physical discomfort and pain I was experiencing in my body at the start of the session was almost completely gone, leaving me feeling empowered to address and transform other issues in the future.

 The EFT session significantly impacted me—I felt better than I had in years.
 I was physically pain-free, and I felt emotionally lighter.
 I now had first-hand experience that helped me see just how the physical goings-on in my body are interconnected with my memories, thoughts, and emotions.
 After that, I felt it was important to learn and become certified in EFT tapping so that I could share its potential with others—friends, colleagues, loved ones, existing clients, and people I'd just met.
-Within a month or so of that session, the hernia that I’d had for 6+ years completely healed; and in the twelve years since, I’ve never had a recurrence.
+Within a month or so of that session, the hernia that I’d had for 6+ years completely healed; and in the thirteen years since, I’ve never had a recurrence.

 Most of my clients say they come to me because they have tried everything else, and they don’t have time to waste sitting on the sidelines or being in pain.
 These same clients said that one of their biggest challenges was the stressful moments and emotional crises in their lives, which usually provoked a domino-like effect, triggering the return to their usual negative thoughts and habits that chipped away at their progress.